 With the mining project lifecycle typically spanning more than 16 years from discovery to first production (sometimes more depending on the mineral, location and mine type), junior exploration companies are likely to encounter significant financial and legal challenges during this time.

-With this in mind, HopgoodGanim's Energy, Renewables and Mining team will be releasing a series of articles outlining the mining project lifecycle, discussing some of the legal issues that junior explorers are likely to face and how they may be mitigated on your project.
+With this in mind, HopgoodGanim's Mining and Metals team will be releasing a series of articles outlining the mining project lifecycle, discussing some of the legal issues that junior explorers are likely to face and how they may be mitigated on your project.

 Navigating the approval process and licenses in Australia